Sertoma Centre and New Star Merge

 Additionally, Sertoma Centre’s Community Mental Health and Counseling has been a leader in supporting those living with mental illness.
 Both organizations are proud of how we have positively impacted communities in the south suburbs of Chicago and northwest Indiana.

-Effective July 1, Sertoma Centre and New Star will merge into one organization, renamed Sertoma Star Services.
+Sertoma Centre and New Star merges into one organization, renamed Sertoma Star Services, on Monday, Oct.
+3, 2023.
 After several months of high-level discussions, the decision to pursue a merger confirmed that a combined organization would better benefit consumers through a broader continuum of services and greater innovation.

 Sertoma Centre and New Star have a collective 120 plus years of supporting people with intellectual and developmental disabilities.
 This merger will enable us to achieve our ultimate goal – helping those we serve to live more fulfilling lives.

 Sertoma Centre also has strong mental health services, providing opportunities that empower individuals with disabilities to achieve personal success throughout the south suburbs.
 New Star has unique recreation services, supports people in Indiana and a strong person-centered model.
 Both organizations are committed to community integrated employment and smaller facility-based day services.

 If you have any questions, or concerns, please email info@SertomaStar.org and your questions will be addressed.

 Below are some frequently asked questions and answers concerning the Sertoma Centre and New Star merger.
 If you do not find the answer to your question, please email your comment or concern to firstname.lastname@example.org.

 Who are Sertoma Centre and New Star?
 Both agencies have decades of history serving the I/DD population and those living with mental illness in the south suburbs of Chicago and have more than 120 years of combined service.